Washington state judge chases inmates, nabs one in attempted escape

 The inmates were being escorted from court by a sheriff's deputy just before the alleged attempted escape.
 Instead of walking through an exit near the right side of the judge's bench, the suspects bolted for the door at the back of the courtroom, authorities said.

 Both men ran down four flights of stairs when Buzzard grabbed Howard as he was about to exit the courthouse through an emergency door, authorities said.

-Jacobson was caught by authorities a few blocks away.
+"Once I got to the stairwell, I knew I was going to be able to catch the one that was just in front of me because I immediately started gaining on him,” Buzzard said.
+"I was yelling at them all the way down the stairs to 'stop, you're making things worse.'"

 Both men have been charged with second-degree escape.